MasoniteFramework/docs/whats-new/masonite-14.md

  Managers were very redundant before this release so we made it much easier to create managers with 2 simple class attributes instead of the redundant method.
 Managers are used to manage features and drivers to Masonite.

+## Middleware is now resolved by the container

+Now the constructor of all middleware is resolved by the container.
+This means you may use the IOC dependency injection techniques like controller methods and drivers.

+## Fixed unused imports

+There were two unused imports in the models that Masonite created.
+These have been removed completely.